Alex Schubert entered the comedy scene thinking that women like guys with a sense of humor, and that his jokes and passable looks could get him laid.

-Influenced by such comics as Greg Giraldo and Mitch Hedberg, Schubert's comedy is a nonstop badgering of one-liners with an occasional dark side.
+Influenced by such comics as Greg Giraldo and Mitch Hedberg, Schubert's comedy is a nonstop badgering of one-liners, many of which have surprising twists that leave audiences unsure as to which direction any of his punchlines will go.
 These jokes cover topics like the news, his life experiences, and how he feels about his crazy self.
 One comic described Schubert as "really, really funny", and another said that he "has the ability to turn topics that aren't that funny into something funny".

 When Schubert isn't performing at venues that let him do time for some reason, he does a lot of online comedy writing.
 Some of his material has been featured in the Huffington Post, Late Night with Jimmy Fallon, Reddit, the New York Times humor blog, and DailyComedy.